-Activity 2 Length in imperial units
+Activity 2 Length in imperial units Allow approximately 10 minutes

 For each of the following scenarios, use the appropriate operation, multiplication or division, and unit to determine the answer.
 Click on 'reveal comment' if you would like a hint to get going.